jeanfranc0/Building-Recognition/README.md

 ## Dataset

-  - [First Version](https://drive.google.com/drive/folders/0BzMfOBUQtl7dMHJfSGgtVTRZRDQ?usp=sharing).
+  - [First Version].
 This consists of 2000 images of 14 different historical buildings of the city of Cusco.
 Next, the class number and the name of the historic building that corresponds to it is presented

     | Class label    | Building name   | Image number|
     | :---:         |     :---:       | :---:|